-Many entrepreneurs fail in their business not because of lack of patronage but because of lack of adequate financial controls.
-Some entrepreneurs do not properly control the receipts and disbursements either because of lack of accounting knowledge.
+Many entrepreneurs fail in their business not because of lack of patronage but because of a lack of adequate financial controls.
+Some entrepreneurs do not properly control the receipts and disbursements either because of a lack of accounting knowledge.

 Seven key areas of proper checks and controls have been enumerated with guiding questions for the entrepreneur’s comprehensive.

 These questions are suggested to be answered by entrepreneurs about financial control of their business:

 - Are your financial records truly accurate?

 - How well are you managing the financial aspects of your business generally?

 - Are your business operations protecting you against disasters, internal theft, and unfavorable external audits?